Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

 smart contract is in principle a valid contract.
 However, we would also like to define how to interact with instances of our contract.
-Specifically how to add GTU to it and how to smash a piggy bank.
+Specifically how to add CCD to it and how to smash a piggy bank.

 A smart contract can expose zero or more functions for interacting with an instance.